Lilli Beth Comes Downstairs

 “Lilli Beth!
 Lilli Beth!
 Come downstairs, please.
 Your mother wants to speak to you!”

-She wasn’t one to nap, but she made no noises playing with her dolls and tea set and such either; the more I thought about it, I guess I liked her because she was quiet, and simply didn’t do much.
-She wasn’t sullen, but seemed like she was going through the motions, distracted, and looking up at things that weren’t there.
+The more I thought about it, I guess I liked her because she was quiet, and simply didn’t do much.
+She wasn’t sullen, but when she asked me to have tea with her, it seemed like she was going through the motions, distracted.

 “Lilli Beth?”